Darlene M. and Jorge M. Pérez Art Collection at FIU

 Vincent and Carol Damian and Darlene M. and Jorge M. Pérez

-Longtime FIU supporters Jorge M. Pérez, CEO at the Related Group, and his wife, FIU alumna and nurse practitioner Darlene M. Boytell-Pérez, have donated a Cuban art collection to FIU's Steven J. Green School of International and Public Affairs (SIPA) and the Frost Art Museum.
+In 2013, longtime FIU supporters Jorge M. Pérez, CEO at the Related Group, and his wife, FIU alumna and nurse practitioner Darlene M. Boytell-Pérez, donated a Cuban art collection to FIU's Steven J. Green School of International and Public Affairs (SIPA) and the Frost Art Museum.
 The collection features stunning rural and city landscapes, haunting portraits, and vivid graphical depictions of Cuba.

 The Darlene M. and Jorge M. Pérez Art Collection at FIU features works by many of the best-known masters of Cuban art, including Víctor Patricio Landaluze, Leopoldo Romañach, Eduardo Abela, Víctor Manuel, Augusto Menocal, Carlos Enríquez, René Portocarrero, Mario Carreño, and José Bedia.